ibalampanis/sustainable-living/guide.md

 2. **Unilever**: Unilever is a greek company that has a high portfolio of Food, Ice Cream and Ηousehold & Personal Care and Hygiene.
 Unilever has 26 categories of products with approximately 1.400 products.

+Unilever decided to build sustainable ways of living and communities in order to achieve growth as a company.
+In 2005, Unilever launched "Brand Imprint" initiative, in order to engage 2 billion customers per day that use more than 400 hundred brands in the effort of reducing environental waste.

 ## Sustainable Art

 ### What is Sustainable Art?